Allisterh/vfciBusinessCycles/data-raw/README.md

 - `gs_fci_q.dta`

     - Goldman Sachs Financial Conditions Index.
 Pulled from the [macro_dynamics](https://github.com/VFCI/macro_dynamics) repository.
 This does not have any download documentation, so should be updated to a more official source.
 It seems like it can be accessed on Bloomberg.

+- `epu/`

+    - Various Economic Policy Uncertainty indexes from Nick Bloom's [Economic Policy Uncertainty](https://www.policyuncertainty.com/index.html).

+        - `Categorical_EPU_Data.xlsx` contains the overall 'epu' and the index certain keyword categories (i.e. entitlements, fiscal, healthcare, financial regulation, etc.).
+Downloaded from this [page](https://www.policyuncertainty.com/categorical_epu.html) on August 19, 2024.

+        - `EMV_Data.xlsx` contains the Equity Market Volatility (EMV) index constructed from newsppapers and subindexes.
+Downloaded from this [page](https://www.policyuncertainty.com/EMV_monthly.html) on August 19, 2024.

+        - `Financial_Stress.xlsx` contains the Financial Stress index built by Lukas Puttmann from newspapers.
+Downloaded from this [page](https://www.policyuncertainty.com/financial_stress.html) on August 19, 2024.

+        - 'epu' and 'emv' data are converted from monthly to quarterly data by taking the average each quarter.